 For Geminites, life can seem a never-ending masquerade.
 Immediately recognizable by their startlingly beautiful features, Geminites bear the burden of expectation and prejudice in equal measure.
 Their complexion is perfect, their skin is soft, and their hair is lush and never seems to frizz.
-Their proportions are as if sculpted, and even those with more than a few extra pounds always seem to carry it in just the right places.
-And their eyes - always two different colors - are mysterious and captivating.
-There's just something about them that invites attention, jealousy, and even unexpected or uncomfortable questions about the beholder's own sexuality.
+Their proportions are as if sculpted and those with extra weight seem always to carry it in just the right places.
+Their eyes - always two different colors - are mysterious and captivating.
+There's just something about them that invites attention and jealousy.

 Throughout history they have always been low in number, and often found themselves living side by side with other cultures like the Chainlanders and Detrithans.
 But for them there's never any such thing as just "fitting in".
 Rarely do people have a neutral opinion about Geminites.
 Depending on the era's prevailing sentiments, they are either pureblooded nobles to be admired and elevated, or devilish degenerates whose otherworldly seductive wiles ought to be feared and avoided.
 Never starved for controversy, some Geminites find it easier to hide or even deliberately blemish their own physical appearance so as to avoid standing out.

 All of this conflict centers around the claim that they are a divinely chosen (or cursed) people, a claim that may just as likely come from outside the race as from within it.
 It is not without merit because there is far more to it than just mere looks.
 Without a doubt, something is going on with the Geminites.
 Who could dispute it, when they boast a power as magnificent as the Blood Ward?